Digital-Business-Council/Digital-Business-Council.github.io/pages/policies/moderation.md

 ### **About the Moderators**

-This discussion forum is moderated either exclusively or in collaboration with [**Digital Business Council**](http://beta.digitalbusinesscouncil.com.au/) or its appointed agents.
-Digital Business Council is a professional service provider that hosts and moderates online discussions.
+This discussion forum is moderated either exclusively or in collaboration with [**Digital Business Council**]({{site.url | absolute}}) or its appointed agents using the [Disqus Platform](https://disqus.com/).

 Digital Business Council and its staff have no financial interest in the results of any of the consultations it hosts.
-Digital Business Council moderators are independent and operate only according to the rules above.
-Digital Business Council 's contract explicitly states that the site will be moderated according to the site terms of use.
-Contributions that meet site rules will not be removed.
-When a comment is removed from the site a message remains in its place stating that the comment has been removed.
-An email is also sent to the person posting the comment explaining what has happened.
+All contributions will be moderated prior to appearing publically on the website.
+The Digital Business Council moderators operate according to the rules above and contributions that meet site rules will not be removed.
+When a comment is removed from the site an email is also sent to the person posting the comment explaining what has happened.
 Removed comments are stored so they can be restored to the site if it is later deemed that a moderator has made an error.

+The Digital Business Council does not all anonymous contributions.
+User are required to log on to the Disqus platform to post a contribution.
+This policy should be read in conjunction with the Disqus Platform policies.
+Users are encouraged to familiarise themselves with the terms and conditions of the Disqus platform, including the [Disqus terms of service](https://help.disqus.com/customer/portal/articles/466260-terms-of-service) and [Disqus privacy policy](https://help.disqus.com/customer/portal/articles/466259-privacy-policy).

-Digital Business Council does not identify users or provide their email details to its clients.
-The consultation hub privacy statement states this clearly as does the Digital Business Council contract.
+The Disqus platform and associated Disqus add-in components may display your user name and/or email address in association with your contributions on this site.
+The Digital Business Council will not identify users or provide their email details to its participants for any purposes other than those required to operate the contribution function on this website.
+The [privacy statement]({{site.url |absolute}}/privacy) states this clearly.